 OUR PHILOSOPHY

-PODCASTS AND FEATURESClub founder and coach, Debbie Sayers, is often invited on to podcasts and webinars to share the club's approach.
+PODCASTS AND FEATURESClub founder and coach, Debbie Sayers, is often invited on to podcasts, webinars and invited to speak at events and to journalists to share the club's approach.
 Some links are below:

 ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() Debbie was part of a free play panel discussion with Paul Cooper, Director of the National Children's Football Alliance, and sports science academic Rick Fenoglio (author of the seminal Man Utd small sided games study) .